csswizardry/csswizardry.github.com/_posts/2020-01-08-performance-budgets-pragmatically.md

-Whatever monitoring you use (I adore [SpeedCurve](https://speedcurve.com) and [Treo](https://treo.sh/)), my suggestion for setting a budget for any trackable metric is to take the worst data point in the past two weeks and use that as your budget.
+Whatever monitoring you use (I adore [SpeedCurve](https://speedcurve.com) and [Treo](https://treo.sh/)), my suggestion for setting a budget for any trackable metric is to take the worst data point in the past two weeks and use that as your limit.
 Load times were 7.2s?
 You’re not allowed to get any slower than that.
 JS size was 478KB?
 You can’t introduce any more without refactoring what’s already there.
 68 third party requests?
 You can’t add any more.